School Programs FAQs

 Can I book a school program for a group with students across multiple grades?

-Unfortunately, due to limited resources we are not able to offer programs specifically designed for multi-age groups.
+Unfortunately, due to limited resources we are not able to offer programs specifically designed for multi-age student groups.

 Can siblings accompany parent chaperones in school programs?